Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Step 2: Treat

 Now it’s time to let the enzymes do their work.
-One of the most tried and true products you can buy is Rocco and Roxie – You can get it here.
+One of the most tried and true products you can buy is Rocco and Roxie.

-Rocco and Roxie suggests letting enzymes set on concrete for at least several hours.
+Rocco and Roxie suggests letting enzymes set on concrete for at least several hours, and from my experience that is an absolute MUST.
+I usually go for 24 hours or at least overnight.

 They also advise covering the spot in a damp cloth or plastic – even a plastic trash or yard waste bag would do the trick – to keep the product from drying out and lengthen penetration time.